OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - prints all the numbers of base 16 in lowercase

 ## Script 9
 -  program that prints all possible combinations of single-digit numbers.

+## Script 10
+- prints all possible different combinations of two digits